 3.5G - HSDPA (High-Speed Downlink Packet Access) allows up to 7.2 Mbps or 14.4 Mbps.
 HSDPA is 5 times faster than EDGE and 10 times faster than GPRS.
 Access is by an operator SIM inserted into a phone, tablet, laptop or notebook computer, otherwise using a USB air card or dongle.

 4G - Wi-Fi, WiMAX, LTE 10-100 Mbps; 4G provides a comprehensive and secure IP-based mobile broadband solution to laptop computer wireless modems, smartphones, and other mobile devices.
-25/26 MHz (2.5/2.6 GHz) frequency bands are common in Europe and Asia, while 700 MHz is used in much of the Americas.
+25/26 MHz (2.5/2.6 GHz) frequency bands are common in Europe and Asia, while 700 MHz is used on most of the American continent.
+Traveling on two wheels gets us closer to life in Vietnam and to the outgoing and welcoming Vietnamese who share our love affair with the bicycle www.vietnambiking.net.

 WiMAX is a long range system capable of covering many square kilometres and uses licensed or unlicensed spectrum to deliver connection to a network, in most cases the Internet.